milkypostman/hakyllbox/projects.md

 [melpa]
 :   Elisp for generating development [Emacs] packages for package.el.

+[mulchn]
+:   Micro-survey site that leverages your [Twitter] network.

 [markdown-mode+]
 :   Extensions to [markdown-mode] for [Emacs] which exploits added
     features from [Pandoc] and has some nice features for Mac OS X